alperkumcu/alperkumcu.github.io/cv.md

 - TÜBİTAK BİDEB 2209-A (6)

 **Supervised Theses**
 - Tarım, B. (2023).
-The effect of speech-related variables on gestures during simultaneous interpreting [unpublished MA thesis].
+The Effect of Speech Imageability and the Speaker's Gestures on the Simultaneous Interpreter's Gestures [unpublished MA thesis].
 Hacettepe University.

 **Editorial Administration**
 - Associate editor - Hacettepe Üniversitesi Journal of Faculty of Letters (TR Dizin) (11 February 2020 - 10 February 2021)